rails/rails/guides/source/rails_application_templates.md

 ### route(routing_code)

-This adds a routing entry to the `config/routes.rb` file.
+Adds a routing entry to the `config/routes.rb` file.
 In above steps, we generated a person scaffold and also removed `public/index.html`.
 Now to make `PeopleController#index` as the default page for the application:

 ```ruby
 route "root :to => 'person#index'"